 Figure 12 illustrates the percentage of motor vehicle deaths categorized by what is known about the restraint of the occupier, if the decedent was a cyclist or a pedestrian.
-There were 92 motor vehicle deaths (MVA), 91 of which were ruled accidental and 1 was ruled undetermined.
-As illustrated, drivers that the restraint is unknown to the Coroner had the greatest percentage of deaths in 2019.
+There were 102 motor vehicle deaths (MVA) examined.
+As illustrated, drivers with the restraint is unknown to the Coroner had the greatest percentage of deaths in 2020.